AbuSuudy/AZ-204/AZ-204/9) Event Grid/Notes.md

 ## System Topic vs Custom Topic
 *System Topic* in Event Grid represents one or more events published by Azure services.

-*Custom Topic* provides an endpoint publish event from 3rd party application e.g. software running in azure vm/ application running on prem.
+*Custom Topic* provides an endpoint publish event from 3rd party application e.g. software running in azure vm/ application running on prem or an Azure service that isn't integrated with Event Grid

 ## Event Grid Trigger vs Blob Trigger
 For a function app there are two binding related to blob storage update.
 One used event grid and other uses blob trigger.